#PutTheNailInIt Microsite Redesign

 Research and Synthesis

-As with any design challenge, I explored the challenge starting with stakeholder interviews and data analysis of the current microsite.
-I learned the target users were:
+To understand organization and user goals, we conducted stakeholder interviews and data analysis of the existing microsite.
+I learned that the target users were:

 — Middle aged women